 Since it was established in 1967, the Provincial Archives of New Brunswick has received a large number of family histories donated with the intention of preserving them and making them available to current and future researchers.
 To help researchers, the staff at the Provincial Archives had produced a Guide to family histories at the Provincial Archives.
 Although an excellent resource, it is not particularly detailed.

 In 1997 members of the New Brunswick Genealogical Society, Inc. decided that a more detailed listing of genealogical resources at the Provincial Archives of New Brunswick was required.
-NBGS member Robert F. Fellows was asked to undertake this project.
+A Society member, Robert F. Fellows, was asked to undertake this project.
 The first "partial listing" was produced in 1999 and distributed, along with various other genealogical resources, to libraries throughout the province.
-The current (6th) edition, released in January 2006, has been prepared to assist the family historian identify and locate genealogical data in the files, books, manuscripts, records and resources found in the collections at the Provincial Archives of New Brunswick situated in Fredericton, New Brunswick.
+The current (6th) edition, released in January 2006, has been prepared to assist the family historian identify and locate genealogical data in the files, books, manuscripts, records and resources found in the collections at the Provincial Archives of New Brunswick located in Fredericton, New Brunswick.

 About the Files:

 Researchers should remember that the data in each descriptive entry is only for the first family of that surname to arrive in New Brunswick.
-Information on the family before it came to New Brunswick, and for succeeding generations sometimes up to the present, may be found in the file, book or collection.
+Information on the family before coming to New Brunswick, and for succeeding generations sometimes up to the present, may be found in the file, book or collection.
 The genealogist will have to visit the Provincial Archives and check the resources out for themselves.
-Acadians, Pre-Loyalists and Loyalists who arrived in the province with older children who immediately married and themselves began having children may have two generations of their family described.
+Acadians, Pre-Loyalists and Loyalists, who arrived in the province with older children who immediately married and began having children, may have two generations of their family described.

 Family entries are available in the MEMBERS page of the website.
 Not a member?
-Go to the Public Downloads and complete and mail your membership form to the branch of your choice.
+Go to the Our Shop page and complete and mail your membership form to the branch of your choice.